A Field Guide to the

 Wolf Spiders

 Quick ID Tell Large ground spider with two oversized eyes staring straight up at you from a row of four small eyes.
-Eyeshine at night (reflective tapetum).
-Females carry egg sacs attached to spinnerets.
+Eyeshine at night (reflective eye layer).
+Females carry egg sacs attached to silk spinners.

 Size